analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 Analog supports deploying on [Zerops](https://zerops.io) with some additional configuration which provides you with more control over your analog projects.

-This guide will walk you through seting up and deploying both Static and SSR Analog projects on Zerops.
+This guide walks you through setting up and deploying both Static and SSR Analog projects on Zerops.

 Running apps on Zerops requires two steps: